adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-action-flow.md

   />
   </Zoom>

-6. In the **Set Actions Arguments** section, enter the real ID of the [placement you have created](create-placement) in the Adapty Dashboard to which the desired paywall is added.
-In our example it's `example_ab_test`.
-Please use your real placement ID!
+6. In the **Set Actions Arguments** section, enter the real ID of the [placement you have created](create-placement) in the Adapty Dashboard that includes the paywall.
+In this example it's `example_ab_test`.
+Be sure to use your real placement ID!

   <Zoom>
     <img src={require('./FF_img/placement-id.png').default}